faizanahemad/science-reader/new_features.md

 - Show only successful reads in the chat.
 [Done]
 - word doc and html pages as well.
 [Nope] Print to pdf and then upload.
 - If arxiv pdf url then only get citations from semantic scholar.
 [Done]
 - If link is PDF, or link is arxiv or openreview then invoke pdf reading, don't invoke web search with pdf search.
+[Done]
+- Parallel Rejection sampling?
+[Nope]
+- Temperature, Top-P, Samplers like Muse/Microstat and Response length control.
+[Nope]
+-
+- Convert Chat rendered of javascript to a generic renderer and then use it in DocIndex QnA.

+- First load doesn't show chats in correct order.
+- Don't show Cites and References tab if there are no cites and references or if the doc source is not arxiv.
+- BufferMemory for chat history and summary history.
 - Pay all bills on time.
-- BufferMemory for chat history and summary history.
-- Temperature, Top-P, Samplers like Muse/Microstat and Response length control.
-- Parallel Rejection sampling?

 - Collections/Folders and Tags.
   - User, Doc, Tags, Folders
   - Sort by date added, date modified, alphabetically, arxiv date